 The gas-powered 1910 Plymouth Locomotive called “The Critter” and the Historic Jefferson Railway take you for a ride along the Big Cypress Bayou and through the piney woods.
 The 40-minute ride stops at Diamond Don Gator Pit where hungry alligators have lunch.

-Watch for the Boggy Creek monster, star of the 2010 horror movie, Boggy Creek, filmed locally.
+Watch for the Boggy Creek monster, the star of the 2010 horror movie, Boggy Creek, filmed locally.

 Jefferson Train Days, happening every May, is the Historic Jefferson Train Show with operating model train layouts, Kids Corral, model train and toy vendors, and Thomas The Train Play area.
 You can ride the historic Jefferson Railway and the Lonesome Dove Safari and Train petting zoo.